 Bayshore Boulevard Greenway

-Known as the World's Longest Continuous Sidewalk, Bayshore Boulevard is 4.5 miles of scenic views paralleling Tampa Bay.
+Known as the Longest Continuous Sidewalk in the United States, Bayshore Boulevard is 4.5 miles of scenic views paralleling Tampa Bay.
 En route, you'll pass by some of Tampa's most prestigious homes, many on the National Historic Register, in Old Hyde Park.

 This 10 foot-wide sidewalk starts on the north at the Columbus Statue Park at Platt Street and ends at Gandy Boulevard.
 A three mile on-road bike lane also exists along the north-bound lane of Bayshore Boulevard between Rome Avenue and Gandy Boulevard.